socketwiz/wordsearch/README.md

 -----|------------
-npm run test | Run all of the tests for both frontend and backend npm run lint | Run eslint against the entire code base npm run test:frontend:debug | Run the frontend test runner in debug mode npm run test:frontend:coverage | Run the coverage tool over the frontend code base npm run test:server:debug | Start the loopback server in debug mode npm run test:server:coverage | Run the coverage tool over the backend code base npm run build | Build the frontend for production deployment
+npm run test | Run all of the tests for both frontend and backend npm run lint | Run eslint against the entire code base npm run test:coverage | Run the coverage tool over the front and backend code base npm run test:frontend:coverage | Run the coverage tool over the frontend code base npm run test:server:coverage | Run the coverage tool over the backend code base npm run test:frontend:debug | Run the frontend test runner in debug mode npm run test:server:debug | Start the loopback server in debug mode npm run build | Build the frontend for production deployment

 To enable the tunnel run: